Brittany-Reid/node_code_query/README.md

 3. Download the dataset and unzip into the data directory (https://doi.org/10.5281/zenodo.3836540) Our system requires an offline dataset of NPM readme files.
 This dataset is too large to upload to Github (600MB compressed, 2.6GB uncompressed).
 Please download the file from this link https://zenodo.org/record/3836540/files/readmes.zip?download=1, unzip it and put the containing JSON file into the data directory.
 4. Run `npm install` in the repository directory to install dependencies.

-## Usage
+## Usage Examples

-You can start the program by using the `npm start` command within the repository directory.
+Start NPM using the `npm start` command within the repository directory.

 ```sh
 npm start
 ```

 ### Commands